 A poor quality ground clamp or poor connections to your ground clamp can cause an unstable arc.

 As can the wrong polarity, it is worth double checking.
-Particularly if you have just swapped from flux core welding to MIG welding.
-Check, have you set your polarity terminals right?
+Particularly if you’ve just swapped from flux core welding to MIG welding.
+Check.
+Have you set your polarity terminals right?

 7. Welding Wire Storage

 It pays to make an effort to store your welding wire correctly.